What Are Specific Phobias?

 The causes of specific phobias are not well understood, but there is some evidence that the tendency to develop them may run in families.
 Specific phobias are twice as common in women as in men.
 They usually appear in childhood or adolescence and tend to persist into adulthood.

 If the feared situation or feared object is easy to avoid, people with specific phobias may not seek help; but if avoidance interferes with their careers or their personal lives, it can become disabling and treatment is usually pursued.
-Anxiolytic medication can be used chronically for situations that are infrequently encountered (e.g. someone who only gets on an airplane around three times a year, or just takes something for their annual Christmas office speech).
+Anxiolytic medication can be used chronically for situations that are infrequently encountered (e.g. someone who only gets on an aeroplane around three times a year, or just takes something for their annual Christmas office speech).

 Specific phobias respond very well to carefully targeted psychotherapy, and research has shown that CBT is an effective treatment.